-- · To connect a real network equipment a Property can define the target IP address or hostname - To change the representation of an information in order to be more user friendly a Property can define a new data format for the graphical user interface to convert the raw data - To configure some alarms on Attribute Value (See 4/Attribute) - To store the Attribute value of a Memorized Attribute (See 4/Attribute) - To configure the labels associated to the possible values of a DevEnum Attribute
+- To connect a real network equipment a Property can define the target IP address or hostname - To change the representation of an information in order to be more user friendly a Property can define a new data format for the graphical user interface to convert the raw data - To configure some alarms on Attribute Value (See 4/Attribute) - To store the Attribute value of a Memorized Attribute (See 4/Attribute) - To configure the labels associated to the possible values of a DevEnum Attribute

-A Property is a strict definition of a pair of key/value:
+A Property is a strict definition of a key/value pair:

-- The Property SHALL have one key, called Property Name - The Property SHALL have one value, which could be empty, called Property Value
+- The Property SHALL have one key, called Property Name. - The Property SHALL have one value, called Property Value. - It CAN be empty.